How to apply for an identity card - Police

 When you have to visit a police station

-When you apply for an identity card online, you won’t need to visit a police station if
+When you apply for an ID card online, you need not go to the Police station if

-- you were at least 12 years of age at the time of the identification.
+• when you were identified, you were at least 12 years of age.

-- your name is the same as on the most recent passport or identity card.
+• your name is the same as in your previous passport or ID card.

 At the police station